-Subsequent to June 30, 2022, the Foundation has been operating in an environment that has been economically impacted by the COVID-19 pandemic.
+The Foundation has been operating in an environment that has been economically impacted by the COVID-19 pandemic.
 The full impact of the pandemic on the Foundation is not known as of the release of these financial statements.
 However, management is monitoring the current conditions and their potential impact.